 The sun will brighten fabric, and it will dry damp items which will allow you to simply brush powdery mold and mildew away.

 Using Baking Soda (Alkali & Mild Abrasive) to Clean Mold and Mildew

 Baking soda cleans wood, linoleum, tile, glass and sealed surfaces of mold and mildew stains and spores.

 Baking soda is a base (alkaline) substance which helps to discourage mold and mildew growth.
 Baking soda is mildly abrasive, so keep that in mind.
-It can scratch delicate surfaces, so be sure to use a soft touch.
+Baking soda can scratch delicate surfaces, so be sure to use a soft touch.